Corvallis High School (Oregon): 2005 structure

 After the seismic analysis in 2000, it was decided that a new high school needed to be built.
 The citizens of Corvallis passed an $86.4 million bond measure in 2002 to replace the high school as well as two middle schools, and also to update and renovate other schools in the district.
 Construction began in 2004 on the same lot as the second building in the old student parking lot, tennis courts, and football field/track, while classes continued in the old school.
 The second Corvallis High School structure was torn down in the summer of 2005 and was replaced with a softball field and a parking lot.
 The original front parking lot still remains, as well as several auxiliary buildings along Dixon Creek that were built in the 1960s.

 This third Corvallis High School building, facing Buchanan Street, was opened in the fall of 2005.
 Originally slated to be opened in January 2006, construction was far enough along to allow the 2005-06 school year to start in the new structure while construction continued on-site until the spring of 2006.
-The cost of construction for the 230,000 sqft school was $46 million, and it was designed by Dull Olsen Weekes Architects of Portland.
+The cost of construction for the 230,000 sqft school was $46 million.
+Dull Olsen Weekes Architects of Portland designed it.
 Conscientious effort was made to build an energy-efficient, sustainable school, achieving a LEED silver rating for high performance buildings.
 The school is expected to use 30% less energy than one built to standard Oregon code.